-In preparing the draft budget I have fulfilled my statutory duty by:
+In preparing this budget, I have fulfilled my statutory duty by:

 - Ensuring budget estimates are based on realistic assumptions and robust calculations. - Recommending reserve levels that provide adequate financial resilience. - Identifying financial risks and proposing appropriate mitigations - Categorising expenditure by discretion level to assist Members' decision-making. - Providing transparent information on the precept implications for residents